 That’s it!
 Apart from general use cases, both platforms don’t require programming skills or coding experience to utilize themes or plugins.
 So you can follow Install >Activate and Use the way you want it.

 However, both Squarespace and WordPress have some premium plugins or extensions.
 Depending on your business or site’s structure, you can purchase them.

 In this portion, WordPress wins hands down depending on the additional features, plugins, and exclusive theme facilities.

-As said, so Squarespace lets you customize all the web pages within the dashboard.
-You can find the extensions you need by filtering the category and then start customizing your web pages.
+As said, Squarespace lets you customize all the web pages within the dashboard.
+By filtering the category, you can find the extensions you need and then begin customizing your web pages.
 Depending on the site structure or template, you can add or remove the extensions.
-But the only limitation is – you must explore design patterns staying on the given format.
+But the only limitation is – you must explore design patterns while staying within the given format.
 Other than that, you’ll have a great experience with Squarespace.

 However, here are a few benefits that you can get while you design anything layout with Squarespace: